-- On November 18, 2021, Lune Holdings S.à r.l. entered into an intercreditor agreement, a super senior revolving facilities and an indenture. - On November 22, 2021, Lune Holdings S.à r.l. made an application to the International Stock Exchange Authority Limited for the listing and permission to deal. - On December 17, 2021, the Issuer entered into various pledge agreements in relation with the above, whereby the securities have been pledged in favor of HSBC Bank PLC.
+- On November 18, 2021, Lune Holdings S.à r.l. entered into an intercreditor agreement, the Revolving Credit Facility and the Indenture. - On November 22, 2021, Lune Holdings S.à r.l. made an application to the International Stock Exchange Authority Limited for the listing and permission to deal. - On December 17, 2021, the Issuer entered into various pledge agreements in relation with the above.